yshavit/scripts/README.md

 configurations for attaching to Node.js processes.
 Upserts them into a same-named configuration in your IDEA configs.
 The IDEA configs must be in `./idea/workspace.xml` relative to the dir you specify (or PWD).

+## `yarn-debug`

+According to yarn's help, it seems like you _should_ be able to do something like:

+    yarn run --inspect-brk myscript

+However, that doesn't work for me: yarn runs _myscript_ without creating the debugger, let alone waiting for it to attach.
+This script provides a workaround for that:

+    yarn-debug myscript